Silenttttttt/gpt-autocomplete/README.md

 ## Usage

+1. Bind the execution of the script to a key to trigger it on command.
+This can be done using various tools depending on your operating system.
+For example, on Windows, you can use AutoHotkey, and on macOS, you can use Automator or a similar tool.

-1. Run the script:
+2. Run the script:
    ```sh
    python main.py
    ```

-2. The script will:
+3. The script will:
    - Simulate `Ctrl + A` and `Ctrl + C` to copy the current text.
    - Retrieve the clipboard content.
    - Pass the clipboard content to the GPT model to generate an autocomplete continuation.